unoplatform/uno.chefs/doc/extensions/ThemeService.md

 ---
-uid: Uno.Recipes.ThemeService.md
+uid: Uno.Recipes.ThemeService
 ---

-# Using ThemeService in Uno
+# How to change the app theme from anywhere

 ## Problem

-You need a way to manage and switch application themes dynamically at runtime in an Uno Platform application.
+Currently, there is no way to switch application themes at runtime from any layer, including view models.
+There is also a need to have a way to store the current theme and be able to initialize the app to the persisted theme preference.

 ## Solution

-The `ThemeService` in Uno.Extensions allows for easy management and switching of themes within your application.
+The **Uno.Extensions** library addresses this problem by providing an injectable implementation of an `IThemeService` interface that can be registered as part of the `IHostBuilder` from `Uno.Extensions.Hosting`.

 ### Adding ThemeService